joulook/joulook.github.io/_pages/about.md

 In particular, I am a core developer of the [**Java Model Checker (JMC)**](https://jmc.mpi-sws.org/), a stateless model checker designed for verifying and testing concurrent and distributed Java programs.
 My current research interests encompass formal verification, model checking, concurrency theory, the theory of distributed systems, automata theory, temporal logic, and database theory.
-If you are interested in these topics, don't hesitate to reach out to me!
+If you are interested in these topics and would like to chat, please feel free to reach out!

 Before joining MPI-SWS, I completed my Master's degree in Computer Engineering at the [Sharif University of Technology](https://www.sharif.edu/) in Iran, where I worked on the specification and verification